 Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD) are characterised by inattention significantly affecting aspects of daily life.
 Hyperactivity and impulsivity can be particularly apparent within ADHD.
 These conditions are often considered together within the acronym ADHD and will be for the purposes of this infomation.

-Many students entering college may already have a diagnosis of ADHD and have become accustomed to their possible difficulties, and may have developed effective coping strategies.
-Some students however may only receive a diagnosis when they come to college.
+Many students entering university may already have a diagnosis of ADHD and have become accustomed to their possible difficulties, and may have developed effective coping strategies.
+Some students however may only receive a diagnosis when they come to university.

 Difficulties that may be experienced by university students with ADHD

-- The transition from the supported and structured environments of secondary school and home to college can prove difficult for students with ADHD.
-The nature of college learning environment can pose a challenge for students with ADHD.
+- The transition from the supported and structured environments of secondary school and home to university can prove difficult for students with ADHD.
+The nature of university learning environment can pose a challenge for students with ADHD.
 Self-directed learning may be particularly challenging.

 - Students may miss important information in lectures because of poor concentration and difficulties taking notes.
 Students may lose focus in lectures due to distracting stimuli in the environment.

-- Students with ADHD often have significant difficulties with organisation and time management in college.
+- Students with ADHD often have significant difficulties with organisation and time management in university.
 Students may have difficulty developing plans, and setting and remembering goals.

 - Organising and sequencing information can be a challenge for students with ADHD.
 This may be evident in written work.
 Often, students with ADHD may initiate work without reading the instructions fully, or understanding exactly what is asked.
 This may result in incomplete or incorrect work.